developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Hibernate Advanced Development Techniques/Section 10/README.md

-# Section 3: Mapping Collections - Maps, Sorted Maps and Sorted Sets.
+# Section 10: Inheritance Mapping - Recap and Comparison.

-Mapping Collections - Maps, Sorted Maps and Sorted Sets.
+Inheritance Mapping - Recap and Comparison.

 # What I Learned.